SyedZawwarAhmed/LavaScript/README.md

 }
 ```

 <p>Public attributes can be added by writing their identifier in the class definition.
-Private attributes can be added by writing their identifier in the class definition.</p>
+Private attributes can also be added by writing a <code>#</code> followed by their identifier in the class definition.</p>

 ```
 class Employee {